the-broz/NoMoreLinksPolicies/PRIVACY_POLICY.md

 - Diagnostic error logs are kept only for as long as needed to troubleshooting.
 - No user info or data is kept in these logs beyond the URL of the video you requested and a stack trace of the error.
 - We do not retain any data beyond what is needed for immediate troubleshooting.
+- Rays are stored with stack traces and the url of the media you sent and the ray's id, no personal data is stored along with a ray.

 ## 3. Tracking